syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/adding-header-and-footer.md

 # Adding header and footer in ##Platform_Name## Grid control

-You can customize text, page number, line, page size and changing orientation in header and footer.
+The Syncfusion ##Platform_Name## Grid allows you to add customized header and footer sections in the exported PDF document.
+This feature enables you to include custom text, page numbers, lines, page size, and even change the orientation of the header and footer.

-## Write a text in header and footer
+## Adding text in header and footer

+The Syncfusion ##Platform_Name## Grid allows you to add custom text in the header or footer section in the exported PDF document.

+The header section of a PDF document is typically located at the top of each page.
+It's a space where you can include additional information or branding elements.
+This is particularly useful for adding details like a company logo, a title for the document, a date, or any other information that you want to appear consistently on every page of the PDF.

+The footer section, on the other hand, is usually positioned at the bottom of each page in the PDF.
+It's another area where you can insert custom text.
+Common content in the footer includes page numbers, copyright information, or disclaimers.
+Similar to the header, the footer content is repeated on every page.

-You can add text either in Header or Footer of exported PDF document.
+To add text in the header or footer of the exported PDF document, follow these steps:

+1. Access the [pdfExportProperties](../../api/grid/pdfExportProperties) of the Grid control.
+2. Set the [header](../../api/grid/pdfExportProperties/#header) or [footer](../../api/grid/pdfExportProperties/#footer) property to a string value representing the desired text.
+3. Trigger the PDF export operation.

+The following code example demostrates how to add the header in the exported PDF document.

 ```ts